-- a) The Agency must post a notification that it has received a permit application on the Agency's webpage and must email the notice to the Agency's listserv for the applicant's facility. - b) Public Notice of Draft Permit
+- a) The Agency must post a notification that it has received a permit application on the Agency's webpage and must email the notice to the Agency's listserv for the applicant's facility. - b) Public Notice of Draft Permit - 1) Not earlier than 15 days following the Agency's notification to the applicant of its tentative decision under Section 845.250 to issue or deny the permit application, the Agency must circulate public notice of the completed application for the permit in a manner designed to inform interested and potentially interested persons of the construction, modification, operation or closure of a CCR surface impoundment and of the proposed determination to issue or deny the permit. - 2) The contents of public notice of completed applications for permits must include at least the following: - A) Name, address, and telephone number of the Agency; - B) Name and address of the applicant; - C) Brief description of the applicant's activities or operations that result in the construction, operation, modification or closure of a CCR surface impoundment; - D) A statement of the tentative determination to issue or deny the permit;

-- 1) Not earlier than 15 days following the Agency's notification to the applicant of its tentative decision under Section 845.250 to issue or deny the permit application, the Agency must circulate public notice of the completed application for the permit in a manner designed to inform interested and potentially interested persons of the construction, modification, operation or closure of a CCR surface impoundment and of the proposed determination to issue or deny the permit. - 2) The contents of public notice of completed applications for permits must include at least the following: - A) Name, address, and telephone number of the Agency; - B) Name and address of the applicant; - C) Brief description of the applicant's activities or operations which result in the construction, operation, modification or closure of a CCR surface impoundment; - D) A statement of the tentative determination to issue or deny the permit; - E) A brief description of the procedures for the formulation of final determinations, including the procedures for submitting comments and expiration date of the comment period; and - F) Address and telephone number of Agency premises at which interested persons may obtain further information, request a copy of the permit application and related documents. - 3) Procedures for the circulation of public notice required under this Section must include at least the following concurrent actions: - A) Posting on the Agency's webpage and all the Agency's social media outlets: - B) Mailing the notice to the clerk of the nearest city, town or village requesting further posting in conspicuous locations throughout the city, town or village; - C) Requiring the applicant to post the notice near the entrance to the applicant's premises; and - D) Emailing the notice to the Agency's listserv for the facility.
+- E) A brief description of the procedures for the formulation of final determinations, including the procedures for submitting comments and the expiration date of the comment period; - F) Address and telephone number of Agency premises at which interested persons may obtain further information and request a copy of the permit application and related documents; - G) A translation of the public notice into the appropriate language or languages will be made if the Agency determines that a project is located within one mile of a significant population of non-English speaking residents; - H) A brief description of how members of the public can request a public hearing under Section 845.260(d); and - I) A brief description of how members of the public can request being added to the Agency's listsery for the facility. - 3) Procedures for the circulation of public notice required under this Section must include at least the following concurrent actions: - A) Posting on the Agency's webpage and all the Agency's social media outlets; - B) Mailing the notice to the clerk of the nearest city, town or village requesting further posting in conspicuous locations throughout the city, town or village; - C) Requiring the applicant to post the notice near the entrance to the applicant's premises; and - D) Emailing the notice to the Agency's listserv for the facility.